Baton Rouge woman says man pulled gun on her in road-rage incident on Airline Highway

 Trending News

 Baptiste said she was stunned and immediately started praying.
-She said a woman then walked toward her car to see what was going on and tried to deescalate the situation.
+She said a woman then walked toward her car to see what was going on and she tried to deescalate the situation.

 “I just thank God for the lady that was walking down the street.
 I believe she saved my life,” Baptiste said.